coop-deluxe/sm64coopdx/README.md

 ## Initial Goal (Accomplished)
 Create a mod for the PC port where multiple people can play together online.

 Unlike previous multiplayer projects, this one synchronizes enemies and events.
-This allows players interact with the same world at the same time.
+This allows players to interact with the same world at the same time.

 Interestingly enough though, the goal of the project has slowly evolved over time from simply just making a Super Mario 64 multiplayer mod to constantly maintaining and improving the project (notably the Lua API.)